ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 Migration Center is available for different versions of Altibase and other databases.
 This tool uses a JDBC driver for database connection, so it is important to prepare the appropriate JDBC driver for both source and destination databases.
 For user convenience, some JDBC drivers that are appropriate for use with supported databases are provided with Migration Center.

-Please note that for legal reasons, the Microsoft SQL Server JDBC driver file, MySQL Connector/J file, informix JDBC Driver file, and TimesTen JDBC driver file are not included in the package.
+Please note that for legal reasons, the Microsoft SQL Server JDBC driver file, MySQL Connector/J file, and TimesTen JDBC driver file are not included in the package.
 Also, since TimesTen only supports type 2 driver, the migration must be performed on a machine that the TimesTen Client Package is installed.

 Users can download the appropriate JDBC driver file from the following site: